Pennsylvania Route 23: Lancaster County

 PA 23 follows US 30 along a four-lane freeway, in said wrong-way concurrency, and crosses the Conestoga River into Manheim Township.
 After the river, PA 23 splits from US 30 at a diamond interchange and heads northeast onto New Holland Pike, a three-lane road with a center left-turn lane.
 The route passes through wooded residential areas to the west of the Lancaster Country Club in the community of Eden.
 The road narrows to two lanes and curves east to cross the Conestoga River into East Lampeter Township, passing through the community of Holland Heights.
 At this point, the route enters the Pennsylvania Dutch Country of eastern Lancaster County, which is home to many Amish farms.
 PA 23 continues into Upper Leacock Township and passes through a mix of farmland and residential and commercial development, passing north of the Lancaster County Christian School and running through the community of Geist and Leacock, where it becomes West Main Street.
 The route reaches the community of Leola, where PA 772 joins for a short concurrency before it splits to the southeast.
 The road becomes East Main Street and is lined with more homes and businesses with nearby farmland as it continues east through the community of Bareville.
-PA 23 becomes the border between West Earl Township to the north and Upper Leacock Township to the south before it enters Earl Township in the community of Groffdale.
+PA 23 forms the border between West Earl Township to the north and Upper Leacock Township to the south before it enters Earl Township in the community of Groffdale.

 The road becomes West Main Street and curves northeast past residential and commercial development, crossing into the borough of New Holland.
 The route becomes lined with homes and passes through the commercial downtown, where it becomes East Main Street.
 PA 23 runs past more residences before entering commercial areas, passing to the south of Garden Spot High School and crossing back into Earl Township.
 The route enters East Earl Township and runs past a mix of farmland, homes, and businesses as Main Street, crossing US 322 in the community of Blue Ball.
 PA 23 continues east past more development and intersects PA 897, with that route joining PA 23 for a short concurrency before it heads south.
 Past this, PA 23 enters agricultural areas and intersects the southern terminus of PA 625.
 The road runs through more farmland, passing through the residential community of Goodville before it enters Caernarvon Township.
 The route crosses the Conestoga River and runs through Churchtown.
 The road curves north-northeast through more rural areas, passing north of Conestoga Christian School before coming to an intersection with PA 10.
 Here, PA 10 becomes concurrent with PA 23 on a three-lane road with a center left-turn lane, heading into commercial areas.
 The section of PA 23 in Lancaster County between US 322 and PA 10 is designated as the Conestoga Ridge Byway, a Pennsylvania Scenic Byway.